koushikgshashidhar/ElectronicsWeb/README.md

 # ElectronicsWeb

-This is a Spring app using Rest_APIs to perform CRUD operations in hierarchical way in any commerce websites.
+This is a Spring app using Rest_APIs to perform CRUD operations in a hierarchical way in any commerce website.

 Eg: